Are you ready to rise in your career?

-Your nonprofit fundraising career can be rewarding for a lifetime.
+Your nonprofit leadership journey can be rewarding for a lifetime.
 But you have to plan and get mentors!
 It doesn’t happen by accident.

 After rising from Development Assistant to Development Director, I learned a few things along the way.
-Then I ran a couple of career fairs, and a nonprofit job club in Austin Texas, and finally, wrote a 5 star rated book called “Get the Job!
+Then I ran a couple of career fairs, and a nonprofit job club in Austin Texas, and then I wrote a 5 star rated book called “Get the Job!
 Your Fundraising Career Empowerment Guide.”
+Finally, for the last four years, I’ve run The Fundraising Career Conference and the Nonprofit Leadership Summit.
 I love helping people find, get and keep their perfect job.

 If you would like to paint a new future for yourself, and rise in your career, consider our career coaching services-

-Click the link below to download how it works!
+Click here or on the pictures below to download a printable pdf of how it works!

-I have helped people find jobs since 2007.
-I have edited hundreds of cover letters and reviewed thousands of resumes.
-I teach nonprofit career essentials such as:
+We have helped people find jobs since 2007.
+We have edited hundreds of cover letters and reviewed thousands of resumes.
+We teach nonprofit career essentials such as: